JaKooLit/NixOS-Hyprland/README.md

 git clone --depth 1 https://github.com/JaKooLit/NixOS-Hyprland.git ~/NixOS-Hyprland
 cd ~/NixOS-Hyprland
 ```
-- *You should stay in this folder for the rest of the install*
+- *You should stay in this directory for the rest of the install*
-- Create the host folder for your machine(s)
+- Create the host directory for your machine(s)
 ```
 cp -r hosts/default hosts/<your-desired-hostname>
 ```